Design of the ALPS II Optical System: Maintaining the Axion Field Coupling to the RC

 Another effect which could lead to a loss in sensitivity is related to the alignment of the axion field into the RC.
+Any difference in the angular alignment or transversal position between the incoming axion field and the optical axis of the cavity eigenmode will reduce the coupling of the axion field to the cavity and lead to a decrease in the regenerated photon rate.
+To be clear, this will not lead to any misalignment between the detection system and the resonant spatial part of the reconverted field that is amplified in the RC, as its spatial mode will be in the eigenmode of the RC, which is itself aligned to the detectors.

-The spatial mode of the axion field entering the RC is an extension of the spatial mode of the field inside the PC and the loss due to small alignment errors can be calculated from the following equation:
+The spatial mode of the axion field entering the RC is an extension of the spatial mode of the field inside the PC and the loss in coupling due to small alignment errors can be calculated from the following equation:

-where $\Delta x$ is the transversal shift and $\Delta\theta$ is the angular misalignment between the two modes measured at the waist of the RC.
+where $\Delta x$ is the transversal shift and $\Delta\theta$ is the angular misalignment between the two modes measured at the waist of the RC \cite{UFax,REAPER}.
 The power loss is quadratic in both terms and required to be less than 5\% in total.
 With a waist size of $w_0=6$\,mm, our requirements of $\Delta x < 1.2$\,mm correspond to a loss in the mode matching of 4\% due to transversal shifts.
 Since the divergence angle of the cavities is $\theta_{_{\rm Div}}=57$\,{\textmu}rad, the requirements of $\Delta\theta<5.7$\,{\textmu}rad are equivalent to a 1\% loss in the mode matching.
 The systems that will control the alignment of the cavity mirrors are discussed in the following sections.